IN-CORE/incore-docs/manual/source/tutorials.rst

 **Introduction**

 This page contains more in-depth guides for using **pyIncore** and IN-CORE system in general.
-It is broken up into beginner, intermediate, and advanced sections, as well as sections covering specific topics.
+It is broken up into introductory and advanced sections.

 You may use these tutorials as a self-paced course to learn the platform thoroughly.
 However, each section is fairly independent, so those already familiar with pyIncore can jump into any section.